Tutorial

 Batch Processing for High Volume

-When you need to process hundreds or thousands of images, run requests concurrently with a connection pool or a job queue.
-Respect the API's rate limits by implementing exponential backoff on 429 responses.
-A well-configured queue can process thousands of images per hour without hitting throttling issues.
+Run requests concurrently and back off on 429s.
+For hundreds or thousands of images, use a connection pool or job queue with exponential backoff on rate-limit responses.
+A well-tuned queue clears thousands of images per hour without throttling.

 Object detection is one of the most versatile capabilities in computer vision, and the Object Detection API makes it accessible with a single HTTP request.
 Whether you are counting items, drawing annotations, or feeding downstream pipelines, the combination of labels, confidence scores, and bounding boxes gives you everything you need to build production-grade features today.